csci-1301/csci-1301.github.io/labs/FirstProgram/readme.md

 Now you will start writing your own code.
 We'll start by writing a very familiar instruction to display a message on the screen.

 #.
+Before editing your code, make sure you can actually compile it first![^noteonMonod].
+#.
 Place the cursor inside the `Main` method, after `static void Main(string[] args)` and the opening brace (i.e.`{`).
 #.
 Create a new line.
 #.
 Type `Console` then pause